Vulnerability of fault-tolerant topological quantum error correction to quantum deviations in code space: Model for toric code under imperfect measurement

-The above model is a rather simplified one which is easier to study analytically, but it can capture the fundamental influence of imperfect stabilizer measurement on QEC.
-We will show that even such a simplified imperfect measurement model will drastically affect QEC.
-A more realistic imperfect measurement model will in general has a worse performance, see the discussion of Eq. \eqref{eq:realistic}.

-Experimentally while preparing the initial logical state through stabilizer measurement as in Eq. \eqref{eq:prepare}, it might suffer from imperfect measurement.
-In our model, the imperfect initial logical $++$ state is considered as
+Experimentally while preparing the initial logical state through stabilizer measurement as in Eq. \eqref{eq:prepare}, the coherent noises are unavoidable, especially for the entanglement gates.
+For the imperfect measurement model we adopt (Eq. \eqref{eq:imperfect-measurement}), the imperfect initial logical $++$ state is considered as